ArjayS/rent_my_stuff_api/README.md

 Create a database with the command _CREATE DATABASE rentmystuff;_

-Copy the _.end.example_ file to _.env_ and fill in the necessary PostgreSQL configuration.
+Copy the _.env.example_ file to _.env_ and fill in the necessary PostgreSQL configuration.
 The _node-postgres_ library uses the environment variables by default.

 ```sh
 PORT=3005